 Wilderness backpacking opens new worlds to us.
 While dayhiking can bring you to many beautiful places, walking for days through the backcountry, carrying all you need on your back, inspires a liberating sense of self-sufficiency as you escape the crowds to explore places most people never see.

 This e-book lays out in 12 detailed steps all you need to know to plan a wilderness backpacking trip that’s safe and enjoyable.
 More than three decades and thousands of miles of backpacking all over the United States have convinced me that most of the success of any backpacking trip depends on how you plan and prepare for it.
 Whether you’re a beginner or seasoned backpacker, you’ll learn new tricks for planning a backpacking trip of any length from this e-book.

-PLEASE NOTE: This e-guide is intended for sale to non-subscribers to The Big Outside.
-If you already have a paid subscription to The Big Outside, DO NOT purchase this e-guide; it simply duplicates my existing blog story “12 Expert Tips for Planning a Wilderness Backpacking Trip,” which you can access using your log-in (at no extra cost).
-Also, if you are applying a discount coupon worth more than the cost of this e-guide—such as a coupon for buying a one-year membership (subscription)—only use that coupon code if you’re also purchasing another e-guide, because that code works just once and you cannot get a partial credit for any unused portion of it.
+PLEASE NOTE: This e-book is intended for sale to non-subscribers to The Big Outside.
+If you already have a paid subscription to The Big Outside, DO NOT purchase this e-book; it simply duplicates my existing blog story “How to Plan a Backpacking Trip—12 Expert Tips,” which you can access using your log-in (at no extra cost).
+Also, if you are applying a discount coupon worth more than the cost of this e-book—such as a coupon for buying a one-year membership (an Annual subscription)—only use that coupon code if you’re also purchasing another e-book, because that code works just once and you cannot get a partial credit for any unused portion of it.
 Thank you.